shahanakattil/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

     ![Project](media/form-training.png)

-    > **Note**: If you are unable to select the Storage Account in the Connect training data source page, signout and signin from the Form Recognizer Studio with the given credentials.
+    > **Note**: If you are unable to select the Storage Account in the Connect training data source page, signout and signin from the Document Intelligence Studio with the given credentials.
 Re-perform the task from Step-8.

 13. Review the details and click on **Create project**.